Rosa Kellner

 Rosa Kellner (21 January 1910 – 13 December 1984) was a German athlete who competed mainly in the 100 metres.
 She was born in Munich.

-She competed for Germany in the 1928 Summer Olympics held in Amsterdam, Netherlands in the 4 x 100 metres where she won the bronze medal with her teammates Leni Schmidt, Anni Holdmann and Leni Junker.
-At the 1930 Women's World Games she won the gold medal in the 4 x 100 metres event with teammates Agathe Karrer, Luise Holzer and Lisa Gelius.
+She competed for Germany in the 1928 Summer Olympics held in Amsterdam, Netherlands in the 4 × 100 metres where she won the bronze medal with her teammates Leni Schmidt, Anni Holdmann and Leni Junker.
+At the 1930 Women's World Games she won the gold medal in the 4 × 100 metres event with teammates Agathe Karrer, Luise Holzer and Lisa Gelius.